|

 Cox,

-and Representation in Adaptations of Scott's The Lady of
+Representation in Adaptations of Scott's The Lady of the Lake',

 Begins

-Lady of the Lake, which led to an important reassessment
+of the Lake, which led to an important reassessment of

-and 'low' culture.
-Goes on to review a number of adaptations
+'low' culture.
+Goes on to review a number of adaptations of the

-of the poem and to describe how generic reformulation of the
+poem and to describe how generic reformulation of the narrative

-narrative suggests different and competing ways of representing
+suggests different and competing ways of representing notions

 Cronin,